FAQ

 General

-AUDD is the premier Australian Dollar (A$) dollar-backed stablecoin which is a type of digital currency.
-AUDD reserves will be reviewed and attested regularly by our external auditors.
+AUDD is Novatti’s Australian Dollar (A$) backed stablecoin which is a type of digital currency.
+This will be reviewed and attested regularly by our external auditors.

-AUDD will only be minted and distributed upon confirmation of the equivalent A$ being received/present in the custodial bank account, of AUDC Pty Ltd. For security and best practice, AUDD is not pre-minted, or minted based on credit.
+AUDD will only be minted and distributed upon confirmation of the equivalent A$ being received/present in the custodial bank account, Novatti subsidiary AUDC PTY LTD. For security and best practice, AUDD is not pre-minted, or minted based on credit.

-AUDD is issued on multiple blockchains, taking a ‘blockchain agnostic’ approach, we do not limit AUDD to one market or use case – much like you would not limit other payments to bank transfers or credit card payments.
+AUDD is issued on multiple blockchain technologies taking a ‘blockchain agnostic’ approach, we do not limit AUDD to one market or use case – much like you would not limit other payments to bank transfers or credit card payments.

-AUDD will function over multiple blockchain technologies and is already on Stellar, XRP Ledger, and Ethereum.
+AUDD will function over multiple blockchain technologies already on Stellar, XRP Ledger, and Ethereum.
 We intend to add AUDD to more blockchains on a case-by-case basis.

 AUDD’s real currency backing will be fully transparent.
-During Q3 2024, our website will show the monthly audit results where transaction data on the blockchain is reconciled with the actual A$ fiat currency holdings.
+During Q1 2024, it is planned that our website will show the monthly audit results where transaction data on the blockchain is reconciled with the actual A$ fiat currency holdings.

 The renaming was the result of a trademark filing complication.
-AUDC Pty Ltd had already registered AUDD alongside AUDC, so it was chosen as the logical choice to replace it.
+Novatti had already registered AUDD alongside AUDC, so it was chosen as the logical choice to replace it.

 Stability and Security